erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

    {{ hotel.price|divide:18.9 }}

 1. A number to be divided, here the hotel price from a "Hotel" DB model
 2. The function name to call and a number to divide by.
 Here we use "divide:18.9" to approximately convert Mexican pesos to US dollars.
-Currently, the exchange rate fluctuates between 16-17 pesos per dollar.
+Recently, the exchange rate fluctuates in the 17-19 pesos per dollar range.